EXPLAINER: What’s at stake in the 2015 Paris attacks trial?

-PARIS (AP) — France is putting on trial 20 men accused in the Islamic State group’s 2015 attacks on Paris that left 130 people dead and hundreds injured.
-The proceedings begin Wednesday in an enormous custom-designed chamber.
+PARIS (AP) — Twenty men accused in the Islamic State group’s 2015 attacks on Paris that left 130 people dead and hundreds injured are on trial in the French capital.
+The proceedings began Wednesday in an enormous custom-designed chamber.

 Nine gunmen and suicide bombers struck within minutes of each other at the national soccer stadium, the Bataclan concert hall and restaurants and cafes on Nov.
 13, 2015.